magento/pwa-studio/packages/upward-spec/README.md

 1. **Resolvers must execute only when needed.** If a request handling cycle moves through ConditionalResolver branches in a way that never requires a particular context value, then that context value must never be resolved during that execution cycle.

 1. **Resolvers must execute as concurrently as possible**.
 The maximum concurrency is left to the implementation.
 A compliant server detects when a Resolver uses a context value, and delays its execution until that context value becomes available, via [topological sorting][topological ordering] of resolver execution.
-To manually design serial workflows, you must use `after` properties in Resolvers to delay their execution until a given context value is available.

 See [EXECUTION_SCHEDULING_STRATEGIES.md](EXECUTION_SCHEDULING_STRATEGIES.md) for an example of how this could be implemented.